It all came together and on September 2nd, 1977 a party of 17 set out for Nepal.

 Sir Christian John Storey Bonington, CVO, CBE, DL is a British mountaineer.
 His career has included nineteen expeditions to the Himalayas, including four to Mount Everest.

-Sir David Stephen Eastwood, DL, FRHistS, is a British academic who has been Vice-Chancellor of the University of Birmingham since 13 April 2009.
+Prof Adam Tickell is a British economic geographer who has recently (2021) been appointed Vice-Chancellor of the University of Birmingham.

 Dr J S Milledge